QuaCaTeam/quaca/docs/tutorials/mainfile.md

 The folder `src/` contains all the code for the Green's tensors, polarizabilities and all other quantities that are needed for the calculation of quantum friction.
 This folder does, however, *not* contain a main function, which is needed to build an executable (i.e. a program we can actually execute).
 These main functions are inside the `app/` directory.
-Look inside the `app/` folder and you will find a subfolder called `QuaCa` and a file called `CMakeLists.txt`.
+Look inside the `app/` folder and you will find e.g. a subfolder called `Friction` and a file called `CMakeLists.txt`.

 Each folder inside the `app/` folder should contain a `.cpp` file containing a main file, so each folder corresponds to an executable program.
-In the last tutorial you have already worked with the executable `QuaCa`, so let us now create a new one.
+In the last tutorial you have already worked with the executable `Friction`, so let us now create a new one.

 First create a new folder inside the `app/` folder and call it `Tutorial`.
 Next go to the file `CMakeLists.txt` inside the `app/` directory and add the following line to the end of the file